yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-20-github-pages-migration.md

 tags: [Tech]
 ---

-In the great movie [Wall Street (1987)](https://www.imdb.com/title/tt0094291/), Mr. Gekko said the famous quote:
+In the great movie [Wall Street (1987)](https://www.imdb.com/title/tt0094291/), Mr. Gekko said the following famous quote:

 > Greed, for lack of a better word, is good.

 Since I went with GoDaddy instead of Namecheap to get this domain, it'd be a crime to pay another dime for hosting eh?
-Luckily, nowadays there're free hosting services available, from vendors like GitHub and GitLab.
+Luckily, nowadays there're free and decent hosting services available, from vendors like GitHub and GitLab.
 Out of complete 100% objectivity (has nothing to do with me currently working for Microsoft), I decided to try on GitHub Pages. :)

 I jotted down some basic steps for this migration, and I have to say, it's pretty neat.

 ## Create Your GitHub Pages Site

 It's pretty well [documented](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) on GitHub.
-Very painless setup, make sure that your name matches your username.
+Very painless setup, make sure that your site repo name matches your username.

 After your repo is set up, clone to your local computer for further devs.